Morgan and Peace Dollars

 VAM-4

-Choice $1600 New November 6!
-Top 100 VAM, Frosted White Luster, Strong Undertype, Choice Overall, Scenic Lakeview Collection.
+Choice $1600 Top 100 VAM, Frosted White Luster, Strong Undertype, Choice Overall, Scenic Lakeview Collection.
 Consignor Pricing Reduction - This newly consigned 1882-O/S Morgan dollar presents an opportunity to acquire a popular over mintmark Top 100 VAM variety.
 Sharply struck with uniform white mint frost on both sides.
 Bright light review reveals active cartwheels that are consistent with the certified grade.
 The cheek is essentially unabraded and leads to a pleasing inspection with 10x.
 Housed in PCGS Gen 6.0 (2015-2020) holder with O/S and Strong designation on the label.

 Morgan $1 1882S 1882-S